 Some studies have linked vitamin K with higher bone mineral density, while other studies have found that vitamin K reduces the risk of fractures because it increases bone strength.

-Both vitamin K1 and K2 protect from osteoporosis.
-According to studies, a vitamin K2 dosage of 45 mg could decrease the risk of hip fractures by 77%, while vitamin K1 dosages of 5 mg reduced clinical fractures by 50%.[6,7,8]
+Both vitamins K1 and K2 protect from osteoporosis.
+According to studies, a vitamin K2 dosage of 45 mg could decrease the risk of hip fractures by 77%, while vitamin K1 dosages of 5 mg reduced clinical fractures by 50%.
+That’s why vitamin K2 is found in the supplements for osteoporosis prevention.[4,5,6]

-Hence, vitamin K2 is found in the supplements for preventing osteoporosis.
 Moreover, vitamin K2 isn’t present in many foods.
 Postmenopausal women could benefit from a supplement containing both vitamin K2 and vitamin D. Vitamin D also protects the bones!

 Moreover, vitamin K may reduce the risk of coronary artery disease and all-cause mortality!
 Vascular calcification is a key risk factor for coronary heart disease.
 It reduces aortic and arterial elasticity.
 Vitamin K prevents vascular calcification.

 Certainly, a diet rich in foods with vitamin K1 (green leafy vegetables) seems to suppress arterial calcifications and reduce the risk of cardiovascular events.
-But, getting high doses of both vitamin K1 and K2 is more effective for preventing and reversing arterial calcifications.
+However, getting high doses of both vitamin K1 and K2 is more effective for preventing and reversing arterial calcifications.

 Furthermore, vitamin K seems to improve insulin sensitivity.
 Thus, it may prevent the development of diabetes and obesity.
 So, people who want to lose weight and people with diabetes should benefit from the regular consumption of green leafy vegetables.